spence521/Competitive-Project/Submission/READ_ME.txt

 1.Type: ./run.sh

-FYI I did not submit the data files.
-If you need them just put the following files in the the "Data_Files(Empty, if need place all of them here)" folder:
+FYI I did not submit the data files as we were supposed to.
+If you need them, just put the following files in the the "Data_Files" folder:
 1. data.eval.anon
 2. data.eval.id
 3. data.test